Dr. Matthew Parnell

 I have experience at management level in commercial, academic and non-government sectors and I have worked on sustainability projects in urban, rural, regional and remote Australia with such diverse organisations as the Energy Authority of NSW (now DPIE), Leighton Contractors (now CIMIC), the Centre for Appropriate Technology and Edge Environment, amongst others.
 I was also principal of my own sustainability consulting practice, Greensynergy Consulting, working on successful sustainability projects across Australia from 2005 to 2016.

-My significant work in the last seven years included my role at Swinburne University where I was Senior Lecturer in Design Management and Strategy in the School of Design; and Course Director of the Master of Design Strategy and Innovation program.
+My significant work in the last few years included my role at Swinburne University where I was Senior Lecturer in Design Management and Strategy in the School of Design; and Course Director of the Master of Design Strategy and Innovation program.
 I also convened and delivered sustainability and eco-design education in the Master of Design program and the Bachelor of Design (Interior Architecture).
 I was the Theme Leader – Circular Economy in the Smart Cities Research Institute.
 Key research and development projects at Swinburne included the design and delivery of the Virtual Hub for Climate Change Innovation and leading the Waste-to-Opportunity Initiative in Medellin, Colombia.

-Most recently, I was Head of Circular Economy and Lifecycle Thinking at Edge Environment where I lead a team of ten sustainability consultants working across waste and resource recovery, life cycle assessment and circular economy strategy.
+In 2021, I was Head of Circular Economy and Lifecycle Thinking at Edge Environment where I lead a team of ten sustainability consultants working across waste and resource recovery, life cycle assessment and circular economy strategy.

 My approach to sustainability practice is centred on activating, implementing, embedding and sustaining change and creating strong supporting sustainability cultures.
 I practice as a facilitation and learning activator across a services ecosystem, rather than as a transactional consultant.
-I apply a Living Systems Design Practice Pattern – an open, flexible, responsive and adaptable approach integrating complex adaptive systems thinking; emergence-based practice patterns; strategic design; participatory research and design; storytelling, narrative and anecdotal methods; experiential learning; and reflective practice.
+I apply a Living Systems Practice methodology – an open, flexible, responsive and adaptable approach integrating complex adaptive systems thinking; emergence-based practice patterns; strategic design; participatory research and design; storytelling, narrative and anecdotal methods; experiential learning; and reflective practice.

-My practice contexts are sustainable cities and communities (including remote Indigenous communities); sustainable circular economy; sustainable business and organisations; and ecodesign in the built and manufactured environment.
+My practice contexts are sustainable business and organisations; sustainable cities and communities (including remote Indigenous communities); sustainable circular economy; and ecodesign in the built and manufactured environment.